 |Production||Implement Release, Verify Implementation|

-Figure 1 displays the release management processes spread across various stages of SDLC which are explained below:
+Figure 1 displays the Release Management processes spread across various stages of SDLC:

 - itSMF ITIL v3 guidelines recommend organizations to implement the above defined phases in a logical and consistent manner across the business units or teams.